Zevis-ai/Zevi-s-Pac-Man/README.md

 ## 🕹️ About The Project

-Welcome to Zevi's Pac-Man - a Java implementation of the classic arcade game!
-Created by Zevi Friedman, this project brings the nostalgic Pac-Man experience to life with modern programming practices.
+Welcome to Zevis Pac-Man - a Java implementation of the classic arcade game!
+Created by Zeevi Friedman, this project brings the nostalgic Pac-Man experience to life with modern programming practices.

 <div align="center">
   <img src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" width="200" />
 </div>

 ## ✨ Features

 - 👾 Classic Pac-Man gameplay mechanics
 - 👻 Four unique ghosts with different personalities